quatico-solutions/magellan/docs/DEVELOPMENT-PROCESS.md

 2. Update the java packages using `mvn -DgenerateBackupPoms=false versions:set -DnewVersion=0.1.4`
 3. Update the root package json using `yarn version --new-version 0.1.4 --no-git-tag-version --no-commit-hooks`
 4. Commit the changed pom.xml and package.json files in an `E Update versions` commit.
+5. Update `Release-Notes.md` with the version you are about to create a commit `d Update release notes`
-5. Update the package versions using `npm run prepare-release` and choose version `0.1.4`
+6. Update the package versions using `npm run prepare-release` and choose version `0.1.4`
-6. Wait for the Github Action [Create release and publish](https://github.com/quatico-solutions/magellan/actions/workflows/release-and-publish.yml) to finish.
+7. Wait for the Github Action [Create release and publish](https://github.com/quatico-solutions/magellan/actions/workflows/release-and-publish.yml) to finish.
-7. Merge the release back into develop.
+8. Merge the release back into develop.
-8. Prepare Java for the next release: `mvn -DgenerateBackupPoms=false versions:set -DnewVersion=0.1.5-SNAPSHOT` and commit as `E Start next release`
+9. Prepare Java for the next release: `mvn -DgenerateBackupPoms=false versions:set -DnewVersion=0.1.5-SNAPSHOT` and commit as `E Start next release`

 ## FAQ